variocube/image/README.md

 The image contains a boot partition with the firmware required for boot.

-### revpi3
+### revpi

-The Compute Module in the RevolutionPi 3 does not work with the mainline kernel.
+The Compute Module in the RevolutionPi does not work with the mainline kernel.
 Therefore, we use `rpi-update` to install the firmware and kernel to the boot partition.
 Please note that this setup also requires using the `armhf` architecture.

+The `revpi` image is confirmed to run on:
+ - RevPi Core S
+ - RevPi Core 3+

 We still need an init ramdisk to resize the root fs.
 Therefore, we do install a mainline kernel.
 Once it supports the RevolutionPi, an upgrade is basically installing `raspi-firmware`.
 This would automatically replace the existing